inky03/psych-scripts/fnf_030_ui/README.md

 **TARGET VERSION:** 0.7.3<br>
 replicates the base fnf 0.3.0 interface in psych engine<br>
 see all todos inside the scripts<br>
-"sustains as one note" recommended<br>
+"sustains as one note" recommended<br
-screenshots later!

 ### features
 - results screen